osmanbeyoglulab/CITRUS/README.md

     conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
  ```
  ## Replicate experiments
-Download the data into ./data directory
+Download the data into ./data directory and execute the command
-Execute the command
 ```sh
 python test_run.py > run.log
 ```

-After training is down.
-The model evaluates the performance by checking the correlation betweenbetween overserved gene expression and predicted gene expression on the test set which is not shown in the training process.
-You can view the results in the run.log file
+Data is splited into two parts.
+Training is done on training.
+The model evaluates the performance by checking the correlation between overserved gene expression and predicted gene expression on the testing set.
+The results and training process outputs are shown in the run.log file